artgon/artgon.github.com/_posts/2014-10-06-scala-case-for-correctness.md

 trying to push a new language on them.
 It's a hard sell.
 Java has mature tooling, tons of documentation, countless stackoverflow articles, and lots of senior developers available to fill vacancies.
-Combine that with your team's expertise in Java and the rampup cost for new language, on a project that was supposed to be done yesterday.
+Combine that with your team's expertise in Java and the rampup cost for a new language, on a project that was supposed to be done yesterday.

 Needless to say, the benefits should be substantial enough that the investment is